Land patent: History of US land patents

-As England, later to become Great Britain, began to colonize America, the Crown made large grants of territory to individuals and companies.
+As England began to colonize America, the Crown made large grants of territory to individuals and companies.
 In turn, the companies and colonial governors later made smaller grants of land based on actual surveys of the land.
-Thus, in colonial America on the Atlantic seaboard, a connection was made between the surveying of a land tract and its "patenting" as private property.
+Therefore, in colonial America along Atlantic seaboard, a link was established between surveying a land tract and its "patenting" as private property.
+Numerous other land patents were granted by the Crown for lands purchased by private individuals from Native American tribes.

-Many original colonies' land patents came from the corresponding country of control like Great Britain.
-Most such patents were permanently granted.
-Those patents are still in force; the US government honors those patents by treaty law, and, as with all such land patents, they cannot be changed.
+Many original colonies' land patents came from the respective controlling country, such as England.
+Most of these patents were granted permanently and remain in effect to this day.
+The US government upholds these patents through treaty law, and like all land patents, they are immutable and cannot be altered.

-Many early patents of lands originally granted by Native peoples were contested, occasionally in court, as a result of different understandings of "private property" and "ownership" between those people, who typically held land and its bounties communally, reinforced by oral tradition, and colonizers from Western Europe who held established and finite views on assets, their transfer, and their adjudication in a system of written laws, Crown rights and officials, courts, and permanent records.
+Many early land patents granted by Native peoples were disputed, sometimes leading to legal challenges, due to differing interpretations of "private property" and "ownership" between these groups.
+Indigenous Americans typically viewed land and its resources as communal property, supported by oral traditions.
+In contrast, individuals from Western Europe held more defined and limited perspectives on property, its transfer, and its resolution within a system governed by written laws, Crown authority, officials, courts, and permanent documentation.

 After the American Revolution and the ratification of the US Constitution, the US Treasury Department was placed in charge of managing all public lands.
-In 1812, the General Land Office was created to assume that duty.
+In 1812, the United States General Land Office was created to assume that duty.

-In accord with specific Acts of Congress and under the hand and seal of the US President, the General Land Office issued more than 2 million land grants made patent (land patents), passing the title of specific parcels of public land from the nation to private parties (individuals or private companies).
-Some of the land so granted had survey or other costs associated with it.
-Some patentees paid those fees for their land in cash, others homesteaded a claim, and still others came into ownership via one of the many donation acts that Congress passed to transfer public lands to private ownership.
-Whatever the method, the General Land Office followed a two-step procedure in granting a patent.
+In accordance with specific Acts of Congress and authorized by the US President, the General Land Office issued over 2 million land grants known as land patents.
+These patents transferred the title of particular parcels of public land from the nation to private entities, such as individuals or private companies.
+Some of the granted land had associated survey or other expenses.
+Patentees could pay these fees in cash, homestead a claim, or acquire ownership through various donation acts passed by Congress to transfer public lands to private hands.
+Regardless of the method, the General Land Office adhered to a two-step process when granting a patent.

-Firstly, the private claimant went to the land office in the land district in which the public land was located.
-The claimant filled out entry papers to select the public land, and the land office register (clerk) checked the local registrar records to make sure the claimed land was still available.
-The receiver (bursar) took the claimant's payment, because even homesteaders had to pay administrative fees.
+Initially, the private claimant visited the land office in the land district where the public land was situated.
+The claimant completed entry papers to designate the public land, and the land office register verified the availability of the claimed land by checking the local registrar records.
+The receiver collected the claimant's payment, as even homesteaders were required to pay administrative fees.